 There are scores of ongoing relationships I've covered through exclusive interviews in which the lovers are denied the freedom to be open about their love and are, by law, denied the freedom to marry and have that marriage treated equally under the law.

-The woman interviewed below is a mature, articulate professional who should be free to decide for herself whether or not to legallmarry another consenting adult, and who that person or persons will be.
+The woman interviewed below is a mature, articulate professional who should be free to decide for herself whether or not to legally marry another consenting adult, and who that person or persons will be.
 Yet she and her lover face discrimination and prejudice for their love, and must hide the truth from just about everyone in their life.
 They aren't hurting anyone; why should they have to hide their love and be denied their rights?

 Read the interview below and see for yourself what this woman has to say.
 You may think this relationship is interesting, or it might make you uncomfortable, or you might find it incredibly erotic, but whatever your reaction, should these lovers be denied equal access to marriage or any other rights?